top of page

 You can download and work with the audio files at your convenience.

-In-person classes focus on socializing with other musicians, learning to play a tune at different speeds, from moderate to fast, as well as learning to play comfortably in small to large group setting.
+In-person students will receive all of the above.
+In addition, in-person classes focus on socializing with other musicians, learning to play a tune at different speeds, from moderate to fast, as well as learning to play comfortably in small to large group setting.

 Time